Betaine HCl / Pepsin

 Hypochlorhydria, PPI Use, and SIBO — Review of Mechanism

-Review and meta-analysis examining the association between hypochlorhydria (medication-induced, primarily proton pump inhibitor use) and small intestinal bacterial overgrowth (SIBO).
-(Lo & Chan 2013, Clin Gastroenterol Hepatol; or related reviews)
+Review and pooled analysis examining the association between hypochlorhydria (medication-induced, primarily proton pump inhibitor use) and small intestinal bacterial overgrowth (SIBO).
+(Lo &, Clin Gastroenterol Hepatol; or related reviews)

 Pooled across observational and case-control studies.

 Strong association between PPI use, hypochlorhydria, and SIBO development.
-Note: betaine HCl was NOT directly evaluated as treatment for SIBO in this body of evidence — the rationale for betaine HCl in this context is mechanistic (restoring gastric acid), not directly RCT-supported.
+Note: betaine HCl was not directly evaluated as treatment for SIBO in this body of evidence — the rationale for betaine HCl in this context is mechanistic (restoring gastric acid), not directly clinical trial-supported.
 Clinicians using betaine HCl for digestive support should be transparent that the evidence is indirect.

 Side effects and drug interactions